Cynthia-Zu/Cynthia-Zu/README.md

 ## 🚀 Featured Projects

-🔹 Coffee Shop Website (In Progress)
+🔹Bean Brew Café Website | HTML, CSS, JavaScript (In Progress)
 Repository: github.com/Cynthia-Zu/coffee-shop-website

-Description: A responsive coffee shop website developed using WordPress to provide an engaging user experience and showcase products and services.

-Tech Stack: WordPress, HTML, CSS
+•A responsive multi-page café website designed for a fictional coffee shop, Bean Brew Café.
+•The website includes sections such as Home, About, Menu, Gallery, and Contact, providing a complete user experience for browsing café information.
+•Built with a focus on modern UI design, responsiveness, and user-friendly navigation.

+Technologies Used:
+• HTML
+• CSS
+• JavaScript

 Features:
+• Multi-page website structure
- -Responsive design for desktop and mobile devices -Custom pages for menu, products, and contact information -User-friendly navigation and layout
+• Responsive layout for desktop and mobile
- -Ongoing improvements to design and functionality
+• Interactive navigation menu

+## 📸 Screenshoots

-🔹 Student Database Management System
+🔹Student Database Management System

 Description: Designed and developed a student records database system to efficiently store, manage, and retrieve academic information.